-The VA has begun a program called the National Substance Use Disorder Pilot Program for treating veteran patients with SUDs that combines counselling, medication, technology, and the TM technique in a one-stop-shop approach.
+The VA has begun a program called the National Substance Use Disorder Pilot Program for treating veteran patients with SUDs that combines counselling, medication, technology and TM in a one-stop-shop approach.
 The program provides treatment in both inpatient and outpatient facilities.
 Treatment is funded by the VA.
-Patients for whom meditation is indicated learn the TM technique as part of an average 10-day inpatient acute detox stay.
-Patients then transfer to outpatient care where treatment continues for several months, including robust follow-up for meditation.
-The program began in September 2018, and there are no hard outcomes at this point.
+Patients for whom meditation is indicated learn TM as part of an average 10-day inpatient acute detox stay.
+Patients then transfer to outpatient care where treatment continues for several months including robust follow-up for meditation.
+The program began in September 2018 and there are no hard outcomes at this point.
 Acceptance of TM practice by patients, however, has been high.